Kong/deck/README.md

   - Routes and services
   - Upstreams and targets
   - Certificates and SNIs
+  - Consumers
-  - Plugins (Global, per route and per service)
+  - Plugins (Global, per route, per service and per consumer)
+- **Authentication with Kong**
+  Custom HTTP headers can be injected in requests to Kong's Admin API for authentication/authorization purposes.

 ## Compatibility